xsl521/Assignment/README.md

 # Assignment

-There are two versions with both of Prj02 and Prj04
+There are two versions of both Prj02 and Prj04

- if you want to see code with running results, please click on Prj**
+ if you want to see codes with running results, please click on Prj**

  if you want to see only codes, please click on PRJ**-1